 - You could also take a detour to Italy on your way to the races, via Basilico Italiano (10020 Edison Sq.
 Dr. NW), where veal parmigiana, eggplant rollatini, and classics like linguini and clams await you.

-Before you please your ears with a concert at the amphitheater, be sure to make your taste buds happy.
+Before you please your ears with a concert at the PNC Music Pavilion, be sure to make your taste buds happy.

 - You could pop in to Quidley’s Delight (11915 N Tryon St. Ste.
 G) for a quick fix of Caribbean cuisine, be it oxtail, jerk chicken, curry shrimp, or brown stew tofu.